equinor/ert/docs/rst/manual/keywords/index.rst

 These keywords are optional.
-However, they serve many useful purposes, and it is recommended that you read through this section to get a thorough idea of what's possible to do with the enkf application.
+However, they serve many useful purposes, and it is recommended that you read through this section to get a thorough idea of what's possible to do with ERT.

 .. _data_kw:
 .. topic:: DATA_KW